ClimbingAl/CONCRETE/site_content/foundation_and_services/configuration_and_use/security_risk_and_trust/data_security.md

 - It is up to bosses to decide whether the correct risk/reward balance is being made.
 - A boss granting access to a user does not give themselves an access right.

+People interested in data access to a particular data set can always monitor it.
+They would be accessing another datastream of course though, which would itself have risk/reward implications.

 Guards to monitor and in extreme cases intervene.

 Guards nudge both ways - not taking enough risk.
 There's a spectrum of risk.

+Guard tooling similar to fraud detection - outliers vs outlaws; trends etc.

+## Trust

 Honoring the meta-data implications - limit to CONCRETE-enclave size.
+Trust boundaries
+From small beginnings - group trust dynamics.

+Normal to have human cliques, but don't confuse these with organisational lack of trust.
+It's all one big team.

+CONCRETE enclave identity is closely related to the IOTA genesis.
 ## Dynamic risk management

 Local-first decision making.
 Can't pre-emptively make rules for every situation.

+Risks and rewards change over time.

 Accelerating by Left-shifting the generation of the information required by data access decision makers to make it available when it's needed.

-HQDM
+HQDM - it keeps on appearing :-)

 ## Responsibilities not ownership